-The Practical test is a basic test of competence at handling the controls of a motor car and candidates are allowed up to 15 minor faults during the test but no serious or dangerous faults.
+The Practical test is a basic test of competence at handling the controls of a motor car and candidates can pass it having made up to 15 minor faults during the test but no serious or dangerous faults.
 There are two driving test centres in Cambridge located at Cowley Road and Chesterton Road.

 a) Follow direction signs

 b) Follow a series of verbal instructions or

 c) Follow instructions given by a Sat Nav device

 A compulsory manoeuvre is carried out during the test.
 The examiner requests the driver to perform either: